XML RSS

 Healthy people can benefit from small amounts of caffeine.
 Natural sources of caffeine provide helpful energy and alertness.

-Changing your green tea to reduce temporary effects of caffeine
+Changing the variety to reduce temporary effects of caffeine

 There are hundreds of green teas you can choose.
 Each one has a different taste and has different amounts of caffeine and antioxidants.